Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 ### Reach Out to Us

 Please refer to the [Support](../SUPPORT.md) section to reach out to us with your questions, contributions, and feedback.

+CORTX S3 Server submodule was last tested by @saumyasunder on 3/11/2020 on VMware Workstation 16 Pro.